ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

 ## Installation

 - this app can only be used with a working version from Appdaemon (for installation from appdaemon see: http://appdaemon.readthedocs.io/en/latest/index.html ) it expects at least version 2.1.12. it also expects that you have set the setting dash_dir in appdaemon.yaml Default this is pointing to the dir /path/to/conf/dashboards if you didnt set it.
 But if you want this app to create dashboards it needs that setting. for more info about setting the dash_dir see the appdaemon documentation.
-- besides appdaemon you need to install the custom widgets new_input_slider and vertical_ipnput_slider if you want a full working dashboard you can find them here: https://github.com/ReneTode/My-AppDaemon/tree/master/custom_widgets
+- besides appdaemon you need to install the custom widgets new_input_slider and vertical_ipnput_slider if you want a full working dashboard you can find them here: https://github.com/ReneTode/My-AppDaemon/tree/master/custom_widgets (if you use appdaemon 3.0 beta or higher those widgets are included, but have different names, i will change that as soon as appdaemon 3.0 goes out of beta)
 - you need to have the camera added and working in homeassistant https://home-assistant.io/components/camera.foscam/
 - create in homeassistant the entities you can find in the file add_to_ha_configuration (input_booleans, input_selects, input_numbers and groups)